Prescribing Guidelines

 If a medication is expired or no longer needed, it’s important to protect the safety of others by disposing of it properly.

-Members can visit the PA Department of Drug and Alchohol Programs' Prescription Drug Take-Back page and enter their ZIP code or county to find a local prescription drop-off location.
+Members can visit the PA Department of Drug and Alcohol Programs' Prescription Drug Take-Back Program page and enter their ZIP code or county to find a local prescription drop-off location.